tatsy/bssrdf-estimate/README.rst

 Windows
 --------

-Installation for **Windows** is rather complicated due to the absense of package manager.
+Installation for **Windows** is rather complicated due to absense of the package manager.
 Please follow the instruction below to complete the installation.
-Thanks.

 First, please install required python modules from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
-Modules necessary are listed below.
+Required modules are listed below.

 * numpy
 * scipy
 * matplotlib
 * cvxopt

-* PyQt5
+As ``PyQt5`` is not provided in the website, please install ``Qt5``, ``SIP`` and ``PyQt5`` manually.
 For ``Qt5``, please visit https://www.qt.io/download-open-source/ to get web installer.
 After that get source files of ``SIP`` and ``PyQt5`` from following websites.

 * http://www.riverbankcomputing.com/software/sip/download (for ``SIP``)
 * http://www.riverbankcomputing.com/software/pyqt/download5 (for ``PyQt5``)